 - Separate pediatric emergency department at North Campus—Our separate emergency department provides a pleasant child-friendly environment to treat our pediatric patients with the specialized care they deserve.
 Open 24 hours, 7 days a week, our eight-bed facility is staffed by attending physicians.

-- Urgent care fast-track area—This fast-track unit at Staten Island University Hospital's Emergency Medicine Department allows patients with minor illnesses or injuries to be treated rapidly in an environment appropriate to the severity of their illness.
-Open 24 hours a day, 7 days a week, our seven-bed unit is staffed by an attending emergency physician and by attending doctors, residents, physician assistants and nurse practitioners.
+- Acute care fast-track area—This fast-track unit at Staten Island University Hospital's Emergency Medicine Department allows patients with minor illnesses or injuries to be treated rapidly in an environment appropriate to the severity of their illness.
+Open 24 hours a day, 7 days a week, our seven-bed unit is staffed by emergency physicians and physician assistants.

 - Academic tertiary care center—This designation means that you can expect the highest quality emergency care available from experts who are renowned in their field.
-The Emergency Department has an academic affiliation with the SUNY Downstate Medical Center and is home to an ACGME accredited Emergency Medicine Residency Program.
+The Emergency Department has an academic affiliation with Hofstra and is home to an ACGME accredited Emergency Medicine Residency Program.
 Our physicians participate in scholarly research activities, teach at the Donald and Barbara Zucker School of Medicine at Hofstra/Northwell and provide supervision for doctors in training (residents).

 - Emergency department observation unit—We offer an advanced emergency observation unit for patients who require extended care that does not necessitate a prolonged inpatient hospital admission.